To Relate To The Root

 8. Back into our pasts | Despite their best intentions, a self-organised leaderless radical therapy group that grew out of small informal meetings in 1970s working-class East London still had to go back to their childhood to liberate themselves.[8]

 9. The root argument of radical antiracism | Arun Kundnani in 2023 differentiated between the liberal antiracism articulated as a response to Nazism in the 1930s and the radical antiracism that sprouted amongst peoples dominated by European colonialism.[9]
+The root argument of radical antiracism is that racism must be understood through the economic and political structures that distribute resources.

-10. Worker solidarity | The root argument of radical antiracism is that racism must be understood through the economic and political structures that distribute resources.
-Nathan DuFord in 2022 said that worker solidarity is radical because it goes to the root economically and politically: (1) economically, it challenges the late capitalist logic of organising workers as exploitable and replaceable; (2) politically, it challenges idea that you should only look out for yourself and accept the way things are.[10]
-Actions of collective refusal by workers are radical because they defies the idea of individualism.
+10. Worker solidarity | Nathan DuFord in 2022 said that worker solidarity is radical because it goes to the root economically and politically: (1) economically, it challenges the late capitalist logic of organising workers as exploitable and replaceable; (2) politically, it challenges idea that you should only look out for yourself and accept the way things are.[10]
+Actions of collective refusal by workers are radical because they defy the idea of individualism.

-11. To meaningfully depart from systems in place | Radical action meaningfully departs from the systems we have in place towards collective sovereignty.
+11. To meaningfully depart from systems in place | Radical action meaningfully departs from the systems we have in place and heads towards collective sovereignty.
 It requires creativity, bravery, endurance, and a communion.
 To start practicing with other people is the hardest part, said Ismatu Gwendolyn, and once you start the doing with others, it gets easier and easier.[11]

 12. The practical response to a world on fire | Far from being extreme, the radical is the practical response to a world on fire, said J.P.
 Hill in 2024.[12]
-When you live in a status quo of extreme violence normalised through corporations, police, and uncaring governments, presenting an alternative to business-as-usual is both good politics and the right thing to do.
+When you live in a status quo of "often remarkable violence rendered normal or mundane" through corporations, settler-colonial violence, and uncaring governments, presenting an alternative to business-as-usual is both the right thing to do and good politics.

 13. Radical realism in planetary politics | Radical realism in climate politics means you start with how things actually are right now, not how you wish they were, said Ajay Singh Chaudhary in 2024.[13]
 You look at the real climate, real pollution, real economies, and real geopolitical conflicts.
 Base your decisions on today's concrete and interrelated ecological and social conditions.
 We don't get to pretend that nature, weather, resources are separate from politics, money, power.
 You work with what is really here instead of a perfect dream of what you hope will be here someday.